Oral Cancer treatment in South India

 Tooth wear:

 The surface of the tooth substance can be lost gradually by chemical or acid dissolution called erosion.
 The person who suffers from Gastroesophageal reflex disease erosion may be seen.
 When tooth structure is lost due to mastication (chewing) called attrition.
-The normal aging process, abnormalities in chewing like bruxism, exposed to abrasive dust causes attrition.
+The normal aging process, abnormalities in chewing like bruxism, and exposure to abrasive dust cause attrition.
 Mechanical wear of the tooth structure is called abrasion.
 It causes V or C-shaped notches in the cervical region of the teeth.
-Faulty brushing techniques misuse of dental floss and toothpick, pipe-smoking may lead to abrasion.
+Faulty brushing techniques misuse of dental floss and toothpick, and pipe-smoking may lead to abrasion.
 This tooth wear causes the sensitivity of teeth.

 Periodontal Disease:

 When the gum is infected and left untreated, it causes a recession.
-Poor oral hygiene causes the gum to get separated from the tooth thus infect the cementum and lead to sensitivity.
+Poor oral hygiene causes the gum to get separated from the tooth, thus infecting the cementum and leading to sensitivity.

 Dental Caries: